ag999git/001-mirror/09-exceptions/060-ch9-scripts-q.md

     raise # Re-raising will now show the note in the traceback

 ```
-34. (Advanced) Demonstrate "Exception Chaining" using raise ... from.
+34. (Advanced) Demonstrate "Exception Chaining" using `raise ... from`.

 ```python